 Prohibited Marriages in D.C.

 Even prior to the Supreme Court's 2015 ruling in Obergefell v.
 Hodges, which established that the denial of marriage to same-sex couples was an impermissible violation of the constitutional right of equal protection, the District permitted marriage between two persons regardless of gender.
 Most prohibited marriages in the District arise from common law bars.
 A marriage between two people when one person is still married (bigamy) is illegal.
-Another source of illegal marriages are those where consent is lacking or unlawfully obtained.
-Marriages can be voided when consent occurred during a party's insanity, was obtained by force or fraud, or when one party was below D.C.'s age of legal consent (sixteen).
+Another source of illegal marriages is those where consent is lacking or unlawfully obtained.
+Marriages can be voided when consent occurred during a party's insanity, was obtained by force or fraud, or when one party was below D.C.'s age of legal consent (which is 16 years old).

 Incestuous marriages and marriages between in-laws are illegal in D.C.
 A person cannot marry their grandparents, parents or their parents' siblings, their children or their siblings' children, or their grandchildren.
 This also applies to spouses of grandparents, parents, children, and grandchildren.
 Prohibitions on marrying a step-parent exist as well.